fw4spl-org/fw4spl-doc/SDM-SAD-FW4SPL.rst

 Introduction
 ------------

-All our software are developted with the open source framework :
+The framework FW4SPL (FrameWork for Software Production) is an open-source framework, developed by IRCAD (research institute against cancer and disease).
-FrameWork for Software Production Line as known as FW4SPL or F4S.
-This framework, created by Ircad, is a modular workspace for rapid application development.
-It provides some software modules to make easier the creation of software application.
-It is mainly dedicated to the medical software.
-Therefore, many functionalities like digital image processing, simulation of medical interactions are allowed.
+The principle of FW4SPL is the fast and easy creation of applications, mainly in the medical field.
+Therefore it provides features like digital image processing in 2D and 3D, visualization or simulation of medical interactions.

-FW4SPL is a component-oriented architecture with the notion of role-based programming.
-This architecture consists of a set of cross-platform C++ libraries and it is multi-plateforms (runs under Windows, Linux and MacOS).
-It has been built around three ideas:
+To build an application with FW4SPL there are no programming skills required.
+By writing a simple XML the user can design its own application.

+FW4SPL is built on a component-based architecture composed of C++ libraries.
+The three main concepts of the architecture, explained in the following sections, are:

--  The concept of data and services
+-  object-service concept
--  The component approach
+-  component approach
--  The communication links
+-  signal-slot communication

+The framework is multi-platform and runs under Windows, Linux and MacOS.
+The programming language of the framework is C++.
 This document will introduce the general architecture of FW4SPL.

 Annexes
 -------

--  Bundle and Srclib description: this document describes briefly all projects (libraries and components) used in the architecture.
+-  *Srclib list:* this document lists all libraries with a briefly description.
--  Objects list: this document describes briefly all data used in the architecture.
+-  *Object list:* this document lists all data with a briefly description.
--  Services list: this document describes briefly all services used in the architecture.
+-  *Service list:* this document lists all services and its bundles with a briefly description.
--  SOUP: this document contains a description of libraries used to support this architecture and its functionalities.
+-  *Third party:* this document contains a description of libraries used to support this architecture and its functionalities.
--  OSR diagram: this document introduces how an application configuration is represented on a diagram.
+-  *OSR diagram:* this document introduces how to represent an application configuration as diagram.
--  Medical data version: this document represents the life cycle of the Visible Patient medical data and its modifications between different software version

 Object-Service concept